Shreyaskr1409/Shreyaskr1409/README.md

 **`Shreyas Kumar ( aspiringSoftwareDeveloper / Student / Pianist )`**

 Hello!
 I am Shreyas (or you could call me Lua), a college student trying to study and learn with life experiences.
 I like developing softwares and would love to meet new people on the go.
+Currently studying in National Institute of Technology (NIT) Rourkela persuing B.Tech. in Electronics and Communication Engineering.

 #### Languages and frameworks I develop in: `Go, Kotlin, Svelte, Java, JS, C, Ebitengine, Ktor and so on`
 <img align="left" alt="Go" width="30px" height="30px" style="padding-right:10px;" src="https://upload.wikimedia.org/wikipedia/commons/0/05/Go_Logo_Blue.svg" />